jakubpulaczewski/pipeline-flow/docs/pages/intro/introduction.rst

 Managing complex data workflows is a common challenge in data engineering.
 Traditional tools like **Apache Airflow** and **Luigi** are powerful but require complex setups, heavyweight infrastructure, and extensive maintenance.

-``pipeline-orchestrator`` provides a lightweight, flexible, and scalable alternative for orchestrating data pipelines with minimal overhead.
+``pipeline-flow`` provides a lightweight, flexible, and scalable alternative for orchestrating data pipelines with minimal overhead.

 Key Features
 -------------
-Key features of ``pipeline-orchestrator`` include:
+Key features of ``pipeline-flow`` include:

 - **Easy Configuration**: Define pipelines with a simple YAML file.
 - **Asynchronous Execution**: Execute multiple tasks concurrently to reduce processing time.